Nick Thune: Television

 Thune was cast as a lead in the 2010 NBC pilot for Beach Lane starring opposite Matthew Broderick.
 However, the pilot was not picked up as a series.
 He has since made guest appearances on the comedy programs Traffic Light and Happy Endings in 2011, and Don't Trust the B---- in Apartment 23 in 2012.

 Thune worked on a pilot in 2016 with his creative partner Kevin Parker Flynn, Holy Sh*t, a workplace comedy about a small church avoiding a mega-church takeover.
 The pilot was produced by Mila Kunis' production company.

 Thune had a guest starring role on HBO's Love Life as Magnus, one of the relationships opposite Anna Kendrick during Season 1.

 Film

 Thune had small roles in the movies Knocked Up and Unaccompanied Minors.
 In 2017, Thune starred in Dave Made a Maze, playing the titular character.
 He also starred in the film People You May Know, directed by Sherwin Shilati.

 Personal life

-Thune and his wife have one son.
+Thune and his now ex-wife have one son.